 The main value of a true city is the elusive feel of cityscape.
-People are sociable beings and are attracted by amicable, active and diverse crowd, hustling amidst countless ornate and legendary buildings.
+People are sociable beings and are attracted by an amicable, active, and diverse crowd, hustling amidst countless ornate and legendary buildings.
 Many cities of the world offer this – Prague, London, Venice, Varanasi, Marrakesh and many many others.

 Of course, the main tangible assets of historical cities are the valuable buildings.
-Such cities as Rome, London, Paris, Jerusalem, Bukhara, Istanbul, Shiraz, Córdoba, Venice each have several buildings which belong to world’s most admired monuments of architecture.
+Such cities as Rome, London, Paris, Jerusalem, Bukhara, Istanbul, Shiraz, Córdoba, and Venice each have several buildings which belong to the world’s most admired monuments of architecture.

 The planning tradition of the city is another value.
 Builders of many cities have observed strict rules of planning and building.
 Amazing planned cities are Huế (Vietnam) or Mexcaltitán (Mexico).
-Nevertheless the most beautiful cities of the world have diverted from any strict planning rules and are charming exactly due to their diversity and unexpected sights.
+Nevertheless, the most beautiful cities of the world have diverted from any strict planning rules and are charming exactly due to their diversity and unexpected sights.